Das Spielzeug von Paris: Production

-Based on the novel Red Heels by Margery Lawrence, Das Spielzeug von Paris was filmed largely in Paris by the Austrian company Sascha-Film with the help of finance from the German FPS and the British Stoll film companies.
+Based on the novel Red Heels by Margery Lawrence, Das Spielzeug von Paris was filmed largely in Paris by the Austrian company Sascha-Film, with the help of finance from the German FPS and the British Stoll film companies.

 Reception

 Critical response

-The film was well received by the film magazines of the time, although sometimes the storyline was criticised for being kitsch.
+The film was well received by the film magazines of the time, although, sometimes, the storyline was criticized for being kitsch.
 Artur Berger's sets in particular were highly praised by film reviewers.
 The film was universally regarded as a success.
 Sascha-Film made two more films with the same team.
 Samuel Goldwyn invited Lili Damita to Hollywood after watching this film.

 Other information

 Availability

 Some copies of the film still exist, the most complete having Spanish intertitles.
 An advertising trailer also exists.

 Pop culture

 The film inspired the song Tired of Dancing by William Helmore.

 Soundtrack

 The original score of the film is considered lost.
-In 2009, Austrian musician Florian C. Reithner composed and recorded a new score in which he plays the original "Welte - Kinoorgel" (a cinema organ by German organ manufacturer "Welte") at "Filmmuseum Potsdam", Germany.
+In 2009, Austrian musician Florian C. Reithner composed and recorded a new score in which he plays the original "Welte — Kinoorgel" (a cinema organ by German organ manufacturer "Welte") at "Filmmuseum Potsdam", Germany.
 The new music was first brought to audience in a broadcast by French television channel "France 3" in Winter 2009.